WillsonHaw/VacBanChecker/README.md

 ![Instructions](https://raw.githubusercontent.com/MrHayato/VacBanChecker/master/instructions.gif)

+# Changelog

+### v1.0.0 - May 1st 2015

+Added groups support!
+To use, visit a group page, click on "View All" under the group members section, and run the bookmarklet to see who in the group has been VAC/OW banned!

 # Credits

 Credits go out to [iEyepawd](http://www.reddit.com/user/iEyepawd) from this [reddit post](http://www.reddit.com/r/GlobalOffensive/comments/348292/i_made_a_userscript_to_easily_show_vac_bans_on/).
 His idea inspired me to write a version that can be easily used as a bookmarklet.